openharmony/arkcompiler_runtime_core/docs/assembly_format.md

     .catchall try_begin, try_end, catchall_begin1
 }
 ```

-There are also safer directives, which allow you to specify exact bounds of an exception handler for
+Also there are more safer directives, which allow to specify exact bounds
-more precise verification of control flows in bytecode verifier.
+of an exceptions handler for more precise verification of control-flow in
+byte-code verifier.

 ```
 .catch <exception_record>, <try_begin_label>, <try_end_label>, <catch_begin_label>, <catch_end_label>
 .catchall <try_begin_label>, <try_end_label>, <catch_begin_label>, <catch_end_label>
 ```

-They are identical to .catch and .catchall except that the end label of the
+They are almost identical to `.catch` and `.catchall` differ only by specifying end label of the
-exception handler needs to be specified.
-An end label is the label that immediately follows the last instruction of the
+exception handler.
+End label is the label that immediately follows last instruction of the
 exception handler.

 ## Pseudo-BNF